hainingpan/HartreeFock_GPT/Prompt_template.md

 ## Simplify the Hamiltonian in the particle-hole basis
 **Prompt:**
-Now you will be instructed to simplify the {symbol} in the hole basis.
+You will be instructed to simplify the {symbol} in the hole basis.
 You should use canonical commutator relation for fermions to reorder the hole operator to the normal order.
 Normal order means that creation operators always appear before the annihilation operators.
 You should follow the EXAMPLE below to simplify it to the normal order.
 Express the {symbol} in the normal order of {hole op} and also make {index} always appear before {index} in the index of {op} and {Ham op}.
 You should call this final version as {symbol} and remember it.